rya-sge/access-denied/_posts/2024-08-20-solana-smart-contract-basic-security.md

 user: AccountInf<'info>,
 ```

-This type is insecure because doesn't check anything.
-Anyone who know the public key can supply the correct user account and update the data of any users.
+This type is insecure because it doesn't check anything.
+Anyone who knows the public key can supply the correct user account and update the data of any users.

 Instead of